 Elsewhere, German yields fell after data showed euro zone inflation at 0.5 percent in June.
 Some investors expected a higher number after above-forecast German price growth data on Friday.

-Inflation is running well below the European Central Bank’s target of just under 2 percent and any lower-than-expected reading sparks speculation that the central bank may be forced to ease monetary policy further.
+Inflation is runnning well below the European Central Bank’s target of just under 2 percent and any lower-than-expected reading sparks speculation that the central bank may be forced to ease monetary policy further.

 “After last week’s higher-than-expected numbers from Germany, there might have been some expectations of a higher number in the markets,” said Suvi Kosonen, an analyst at Nordea. “(But) After the significant easing package from early June, the ECB is unlikely to react.”
-(Additional reporting by Emelia Sithole-Matarise; Editing by Toby Chopra)
+(Editing by Ruth Pitchford)